 Solution: Support projects that bring more eyes and ears onto the street

-Status: Being incorporated into updated Official Community Plan.
+Status: Incorporated into new Official Community Plan.

 Solution: Increase bike patrols with the RCMP and Bylaw Department